-Be sure to double-check the amenities before checking into Vacancy, because what may sound like your average gory thriller in which psychopaths butcher helpless victims is in fact quite a different experience.
+Be sure to double-check the amenities before checking into director Nimród Antal’s Vacancy, as what may sound like your average gory thriller in which psychopaths butcher helpless victims is in fact quite a different experience.

-Vacancy first introduces us to David (Luke Wilson) and Amy Fox (Kate Beckinsale), a married couple who checks into an isolated motel after their car breaks down in the middle of nowhere.
+Vacancy centers on David (Luke Wilson) and Amy Fox (Kate Beckinsale), a married couple who checks into an isolated motel after their car breaks down in the middle of nowhere.
 Once settled in, they soon find themselves terrorized by killers trying to shoot their next snuff film.

-The claustrophobic setting strengthens the film’s overall sense of terror, especially in the sequences that show David and Amy confined to their creepy room.
+The claustrophobic setting strengthens the film’s sense of terror, especially in the sequences that show David and Amy confined in their creepy room.

 Luke Wilson, in a rare non-comedic role, is surprisingly effective, but with Kate Beckinsale by his side there’s not much that could have gone wrong.
 The thriller’s top acting honors, however, go to Frank Whaley, exuding menace as the eccentric motel manager.